testfairy/docs/docs/051_Platforms/62_Nativescript.md

 TestFairy for Nativescript is a bridge to the [TestFairy](https://www.testfairy.com) SDK.
-Integrating the TestFairy SDK into your app allows better understanding of how your app performs on real devices.
-It tells you when and how people are using your app, and provide you with any metric you need to optimize for better user experience and better code.
+Integrating the TestFairy SDK into your app enables you to better understand how your app performs on real devices.
+It tells you when and how people are using your app, and provides you with any metrics you may need to optimize your user experience and code.

 ## Installation